Category: Vietnam visa

 - Underwear – Sports bras and a thin base layer will make hiking and other outdoor activities more comfortable and enjoyable.

 - Sunglasses – You might want to bring two pairs, just in case.

 Clothing for Summer in Vietnam

-Summer signals rainy season for north Vietnam, with the wettest months spanning July, August, and September.
+Summer signals a rainy season for North Vietnam, with the wettest months spanning July, August, and September.
 South Vietnam also experiences its wet season, with the most rain falling in June, July, and August.
 However, the rain is usually fleeting, offering a brief but heavy downpour in mid-afternoon.

 The above list for winter clothing remains almost the same for the summer, but with a few additions: